connortsui20/async-bpm/README.md

 ### Read Access Algorithm

 Let P1 be the page we want to get read access for.
-All optimistic reads have to be done through a closure.
+All optimistic reads have to be done through a read closure (cannot construct a reference `&`).

 -   Set eviction state to `Hot`
 -   Optimistically read P1
 -   If `Loaded` (HOT PATH):
     -   Read the page data optimistically and return
     -   If the optimistic read fails, fallback to a pessimistic read
-        -   If `Loaded` (SEMI-HOT PATH):
+        -   If still `Loaded` (SEMI-HOT PATH):
             -   Read normally and return
         -   Else it is now `Unloaded`, so continue
 -   The state is `Unloaded`, and we need to load a page